pawan-kumar-techtalk/Retail-Store/README.md

 Demonstration of a Micro-Service based project created using Dropwizard to maintain Products and its Category of a retail store.
 It also contains an API to generate the itemized bill with sales tax.

+Assumption:

+Please note all UI part is assumed here, however, created relevant APIs to support the requirement.

+There will be a thick UI client which will have all product information by calling below mentioned Product APIs.
+Once the product scanning is done and selected products are part of a cart, UI client will call below mentioned Billing API with Product IDs in cart to generate itemized bill.

 Technology stack used:
 1) Dropwizard framework
 2) Embedded H2 Database (Database included in Project path ./database)